First Impressions

 Here are only a few test shots, testing DOF and low-light conditions:

-As you can see above, I ran a quick test playing with depth of field and also color temperature of light sources available in the room, while shooting wide open at f/1.8:
+As you can see above, I ran a quick test playing with depth of field and also the color temperature of light sources available in the room while shooting wide open at f/1.8:

 - top left: warm color temp; foreground (light) in focus; both camera and yours truly out of focus